Who are Ofgem?

 - Regulation and delivery of any energy based government schemes which include the consumer and environmental programmes as well as the regulatory system for offshore electricity transmission networks.

 Ofgem aims to create a more competitive, fairer energy market in the UK.
 As part of this, they are trying to make it easier for energy users to switch suppliers and get a better energy deal.
+This includes ensuring customers have an energy supply that is value for money.

 Who governs and funds Ofgem?